bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bacon-clara.md

 ### Mathematical Profile (Excerpt):
 * Larkin Bacon had been born 2 March 1818 in Jonesborough, Tennessee.
-* They had four children: Mary Ann Bacon (1843-1936), George W Bacon (1848-1867), Joseph Barnes Bacon (1854-1936) and Fannie Bacon (1864-1864).
-* Larkin Bacon married his second wife Louisa Latimer on 20 October 1864 in McDonough, Illinois.
-* Larkin and Louisa Bacon had four children, Clara Latimer Bacon (1866-1948), the subject of this biography, Nancy Bacon (1867-1880), Willie Larkin Bacon (1871-1880) and Agnes Latimer Bacon (1874-1930).
-* Although Clara was the oldest of her parents four children, she had quite a number of half-siblings.
 * For example, at the 1870 US census, Clara is three years old and five older half-siblings are living at the same home, namely Eugene, Joseph B, James H, Harvey M and Louie.
-* The Bacon family lived in Hills Grove, a small town where early settlers lived.
 * At the time Clara was growing up it had a primary school, which she attended.
-* On 24 October 1877 Larkin Bacon died in Hills Grove and soon after that Clara's mother Louisa moved to Abingdon, Knox County, Illinois.
 * Clara began her secondary education at North Abingdon High School.
 * Clara was awarded the degree of PhB (Bachelor of Philosophy), an undergraduate bachelor's degree.
 * After the award of her PhB degree, Bacon taught for the school year 1886-87 at a private school in Dover, Kansas.